WIS-MICC-CellObservatory/Crypts_SpatialOrganization/README.md

-# Spatial organization of Colon Crypts from second harmonic generation (SHG) images of fibrillar collagen of mouse colons
+# Spatial organization of Colon Crypts from Second Harmonic Generation (SHG) images of fibrillar collagen of mouse colons

 ## Overview